nick-jones/globby/README.md

 # Globby

-Globby is a PHP wildcard library, providing glob wildcard pattern matching functionality.
+Globby is a glob wildcard → regular expression translation library.

 Before you endeavour on using this, do note that this is probably *not* what you want.
 Glob wildcard patterns are extremely close to regex patterns; as such, if you wish to use pattern matching in your application, you are far